waleed46shah/NextJSTemplate/README.md

 5. Dashboard overview:
 - Fetch and display relevant data from https://dummyjson.com/products .
-- Design a dashboard overview page that displays key metrics (Average Rating of all the products), charts(count of products by category), or a table (table with columns title, description, price, category, brand, stock and thumbnail).
+- Design a dashboard overview page that displays key metrics (Average Rating of all the products), charts(count of products by category) and a table (table with columns title, description, price, category, brand, stock and thumbnail).
 - Use data visualization libraries like Chart.js or React-Vis to present charts and graphs.

 6. *Data management and CRUD operations (OPTIONAL):*